dotnet/interactive/README.md

 We recently introduced the [.NET Interactive Notebooks](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode) extension for Visual Studio Code, which adds support for .NET Interactive using the new Visual Studio Code [native notebook feature](https://code.visualstudio.com/updates/v1_45#_github-issue-notebook).
 We encourage you to [try it out](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.dotnet-interactive-vscode).
 If you'd like to contribute, you can start [here](CONTRIBUTING.md).

 ![newnotebook](https://user-images.githubusercontent.com/2546640/94438730-833fed80-016d-11eb-94e6-da7b51abf58a.gif)

+## Features
+### Multi-language notebooks
+.NET Interactive enables users to mix languages in a single notebook or cell without a wrapper.
+The multi-language experience opens up doors for users to use the best language for the task at hand.

+**Languages supported**
+- C# and F#
+- PowerShell built in collaboration with the PowerShell team
+- JavaScript: With JavaScript user's can leverage
+- HTML
+- SQL built in collaboration with the  Azure Data / SQL team

+**Coming soon**
+- Kusto

+**Experimenting**
+- Python and R

+### Variable Sharing
+### Low code visualization

 ## Jupyter and nteract